 The Yajur Veda

-Yajur Veda, of Sanskrit origin, is composed of Yajus and Veda; the two words translate to ‘prose mantras dedicated to religious reverence or veneration’ and knowledge respectively.
-Third of the fourth canonical texts of the Hindu dharma, this liturgical collection is famous as the ‘book of rituals’.
-Of the ancient Vedic text, it is a compilation of ritual offering formulas or the prose mantras to be chanted or muttered repeatedly by a priest while an individual performs the ascertained ritual actions before the sacrificial fire or the Yagna.
+Yajur Veda, of Sanskrit origin, is composed of Yajus and Veda; the two words translate to ‘prose mantras dedicated to religious reverence or veneration’ and knowledge.
+Third of four Vedas, this liturgical collection is famous as the ‘book of rituals.’

-It has been, since the Vedic times, the primary source of information about sacrifices and associated rituals, more importantly, it has served as a practical guidebook for the priest, or the Purohits, as referred to as in Hindu dharma who execute the acts of ceremonial religion.
+Since the Vedic times, the primary source of information about sacrifices and associated rituals, more importantly, has served as a practical guidebook for the priest, or the Purohits, who execute the acts of ceremonial religion.

-The scholarly consensus points out the bulk of Yajur Veda dating to 1200 or 1000 BCE, which when analyzed is younger than Rig Veda, whose origin has been approximated around 1700 BCE, but is contemporaneous to the hymns of Sama deva and Arthava Veda.
+The scholarly consensus points out that the bulk of Yajur Veda dates to 1200 or 1000 BCE.
+When analyzed is younger than Rig Veda, whose origin has been approximated around 1700 BCE but is contemporary to the hymns of Sama Veda and Atharva Veda.

-However, very much like the other Vedic texts, no definite date can be ascribed to its composition, rather they are believed to be of generational descend from Vedic periods by literary oral tradition, which was then a precise and elaborate technique.
-Also due to the ephemeral nature of the manuscript materials; the birch barks or palm leaves, no certain time period in the history can be ascertained to the origin of Yajurveda.
+However, like the other Vedic texts, no definite date can be ascribed to its composition; instead, they are believed to be generational descent from Vedic periods by literary oral tradition, which was a precise and elaborate technique.

-The Yajurveda is broadly grouped into Krishna Yajurveda and Shukla Yajurveda, also referred to as the Black Yajurveda and the latter as the White.
-In reference to the verses of the Krishna Yajurveda being un-arranged, unclear and disparate or dissimilar, the collection is too often referred to as Black Yajurveda.
+The Yajurveda is broadly grouped into Krishna Yajurveda and Shukla Yajurveda, also referred to as the Black Yajurveda and the White.
+About the verses of the Krishna Yajurveda being un-arranged, unclear, and disparate or dissimilar, the collection is too often referred to as Black Yajurveda.
 In contrast, the well-arranged and imparting a particular meaning, the Shukla Yajurveda is known as the White Yajurveda.

-Sixteen recensions, or revised edition of a text, of the Shukla Yajurveda, have been said to be known, of which only two recessions have been discovered to have been survived.
-While the Krishna Yajurveda may have had as many as 86 recensions, of which only four have survived into the modern times.
-Madhyandina and Kanva, the two recensions of the Yajurveda that have survived are nearly the same in contrast to the four surviving recensions of the Shukla Yajurveda, which are very different versions compared to one another.
+Sixteen recensions, or revised editions of a text, of the Shukla Yajurveda, have been known, of which only two recessions have been discovered to have survived.
+While the Krishna Yajurveda may have had as many as 86 recensions, of which only four have survived into modern times.
+Madhyandina and Kanva, the two recensions of the Yajurveda that have survived, are nearly the same in contrast to the four surviving recensions of the Shukla Yajurveda, which are very different versions compared to one another.

-Yajurveda, in contemporary Hinduism, has been a reminder of the ancient cultural heritage and point of pride for Hindus.
-The text is a useful source of information about the agriculture, economic and social life during the Vedic era.
-The verse, translated from the Shukla Yajurveda, for example, list the types of crops considered important in ancient India.
+Yajurveda, in contemporary Hinduism, has been a reminder of the ancient cultural heritage and a point of pride for Hindus.
+The text is a valuable source of information about agriculture, economic, and social life during the Vedic era.
+The verse, translated from the Shukla Yajurveda, lists the types of crops considered important in ancient India.

 The Atharva Veda

-In popular context with being widely popular as the Veda of Magic formulas, it is a mixture of hymns, chants, spells, and prayers; and involves issues such as healing of illnesses, prolonging life, and as some claim also the black magic and rituals for removing maladies and anxieties.
+In popular context with being widely popular as the Veda of Magic formulas, Atharva Veda is a mixture of hymns, chants, spells, and prayers; and involves issues such as healing of illnesses, prolonging life, and as some claim also the black magic and rituals for removing disorders and anxieties.

-However, many books of the Atharvaveda are dedicated to rituals without magic and to theosophy, a philosophy in itself asserting that the knowledge of God can be achieved through spiritual practice or intuition.
+However, many books of the Atharva Veda are dedicated to rituals without magic and to theosophy, a philosophy asserting that God’s knowledge can be achieved through spiritual practice or intuition.

-It is a collection of 730 hymns with about 6,000 mantras, divided into 20 books, with three Upanishads embedded to it; Mundaka Upanishad, Mandukya Upanishad, and Prashna Upanishad.
-Though not all but a considerable part of it is the adaptation of Rig Veda, the most ancient of all Vedic Scripture.
-As the tales have it and alike other three Vedas, the believers of the Hindu dharma regard the Atharvaveda too as Apauruṣeya; meaning, not of a man or impersonal and also not belonging to a particular author.
-The hymns and the verses were written by the Rishis (or the Sages) and as the ardent believers of the Hindu dharma claim the revered Lord himself taught the Vedic hymns to the sages, who then handed them down through generations by word of mouth.
+It is a collection of 730 hymns with about 6,000 mantras, divided into 20 books, with three Upanishads embedded in it; Mundaka Upanishad, Mandukya Upanishad, and Prashna Upanishad.
+However, not all but a considerable part of it is the adaptation of Rig Veda, the most ancient of all Vedic Scripture.

-The Samhitas in the Arthava Veda have written accounts of Surgical and medical speculations, it includes mantras and verses for treating a variety of ailments.
-For instance, the verses in hymn 4.15 of the recently discovered Paippalada version of the Atharvaveda, it discusses how to deal with an open fracture, and how to wrap the wound with Rohini plant (Ficus Infectoria, native to India).
-And so have speculations been made about remedy from herbal medicines, on the nature of man, life, good and evil and even spells and prayers to gain a lover.
-And some hymns were even about peaceful prayers and philosophical speculations, the origin of the universe and the existence of God himself.
-It is indeed a collection of all sort of speculations that quite often leaves us bewildered.
+The Samhitas in the Atharva Veda has written accounts of Surgical and medical speculations; it includes mantras and verses for treating various ailments.
+For instance, the verses in hymn 4.15 of the recently discovered Paippalada version of the Atharvaveda discuss dealing with an open fracture and wrapping the wound with the Rohini plant (Ficus Infectoria, native to India).